Wikinaut/umaptools/README.md

 2. Grid function
    draw a grid n by m polygon rectangles (sectors)
    number each sector with a char-digit combination like A1..D4
-   create a json file comprising the grid and the sector identifiers
+   create a json file comprising the grid coordinates and the sector identifiers
 3. Text function
    extract all feature names and texts
    order the features by their position, number them and write a text file
+4. Change feature "Ball" (needle) to "Circle"
+5. Create a new layer "Points" with all existing Features west-east/north-south sorted and small numbered icon class "Drop"
+6. Copy name/description of existing Features to the new layer "Points"
+7. Set showLabel option to "None", which effectively shows the text when hovering over them

 <img src="https://raw.githubusercontent.com/Wikinaut/umaptools/main/documentation/testumap-with-3x3-grid.png" width=1200>